Leslie, Michigan: Education

 The Leslie Public School District is a small, rural district that educates nearly 1,400 students.
-The new Leslie High School was built in 1996 at 4141 Hull Road, and upgraded the middle school into the old high school building.
+The new Leslie High School was built in 1996 at 4141 Hull Road, and upgraded the old high school building into the middle school.
 The old middle school on Woodworth street (which was once a high school) was about 100 years old, and is now abandoned.
 The school district's mascot is the Leslie Blackhawk and the school colors are orange and black.
 Leslie's one public school has an average graduating class of between 100 and 130 students.

+There are currently 3 Physical schools in Leslie: Woodworth Elementary school, Leslie Middle school, and Leslie High School.

 Also located in Leslie is White Pine Academy, a public school academy that is charted by Saginaw Valley State University White Pine Academy was founded in 1999 by a group of local parents looking for a back-to-basics curriculum and small class sizes.
 In 2005, White Pine Academy built a new facility at 510 Russell Street.
+As of June 30, 2023 White pine academy ceased operations, and there are no plans to reopen.